Struggling with a boyfriend’s past isn’t fun.

 He probably couldn’t handle you.

-So try to cultivate even a tiny amount of gratitude to the women from your boyfriend’s past.
+Don’t try to learn how to get over your boyfriend’s ex girlfriends.
+Try to cultivate even a tiny amount of gratitude to the women from your boyfriend’s past.
 Depending on the severity of your retroactive jealousy, I realize that this might be very difficult for you.

 But if you can simply begin to warm up to this idea, just a little, I promise that you’ll feel more peace of mind.